 Phonics is taught daily in EYFS and Key Stage 1 and is based on the Letters and Sounds materials.
 Phonics Bug is also used regularly with the children.
 Our EYFS and KS1 children follow the Oxford Reading Tree Scheme.
 This continues into Key Stage 2.

 The core English curriculum is based on Power of Reading (POR) materials.
 Phonics and Spelling continues to be taught in every year throughout KS2 – the school uses a variety of resources including Grammar and Spelling Bug.
-Reading is explicitly taught using Reciprocal Reading from Y2 to Y6.
+Reading is explicitly taught using Reciprocal Reading as a basis from Y2 to Y6.
 Y1 begin to use Reciprocal Reading when ready to do so.
-Children in KS2 complete a Big Write on a weekly basis.
-Children in Year 2 complete a Big Write once every fortnight.
+Children in Year 2 and KS2 complete a Big Write three times per term.
 Handwriting is taught using the Nelson scheme across the school.
 The English Curriculum for Years 1-6 can be downloaded from the Year Group tabs on the left hand side.

 The Government believes that two hours of physical activity a week, including the National Curriculum for physical education and extra-curricular activities, should be an aspiration for all schools.
 This applies throughout all key stages.